 We include the use of an expedition gear package free of charge.
 Containing around $US900 worth of essential equipment, this kit includes a quality waterproof/windproof jacket and bib-pants plus insulated rubber boots designed for extended walking.
 We also include a set of binoculars and a trekking pole for use when on shore.
 A waterproof backpack completes your package.
 This kit saves you buying expensive clothing and equipment you may only ever use once, and means more weight allowance for your main luggage.

 |07 Aug 2020||18 Aug 2020||Fully Booked||AUD $6,395|

 We recommend extra nights pre/post tour

 This trip commences in the historic port of Louisbourg (Cape Breton).
 Access is via Sydney (Nova Scotia).
-We recommend you arrive in either Sydney, or Louisbourg at least one day prior to the scheduled voyage departure date.
-This gives you a buffer in the event of any unexpected travel delays between home and trip departure time.
-Group transfers from Sydney to Louisbourg (approx 45 minutes) are included the day before - and the day of embarkation.
-At the conclusion of the trip we arrive in Iqaluit, situated on Baffin Island.
-From here we board a flight to Ottawa.
-Upon arrival a group transfer is provided to a central downtown location.
-Full joining instructions are provided in your final travel documentation.
-If you have questions before this time, please ask us.
+We recommend you arrive in either Sydney or Louisbourg at least one day prior to the voyage departure date.
+This gives you a buffer in the event of any unexpected travel delays.
+There are group transfers from Sydney to Louisbourg (approx. 45 minutes) on the day of embarkation.

 Abbreviation: [B,L,D] Breakfast, Lunch, Dinner